abdoemr11/fullstackopen/README.md

 > :smile: time to finish this part
 - It seems that I had already implemented the comment secion in 7.18 and 7.19 there was a bug due that some documents were not created by user but I handled it.
 It looks ridiculus as I was delaying commiting these source files until I fix this bug.
 - I will use InshallAllah tailwind for styling following this [tutorial](https://www.youtube.com/watch?v=dFgzHOX84xQ&t=2751s) first
+- I acciddently overwrite tailwind color themes and as usual spend an hour trying to fix the wrong problem.

 ## Part 8
 [How To GraphQl](https://www.howtographql.com/basics/) has a good introduction videos to GQL